-Terms Definitions "Trust Agreement" Means the Irrevocable Trust Agreement No. F/1622, dated November 14, 2012, (as amended and restated from time to time) maintained by and among Macquarie Asset Management México, S.A. de C.V. (previously Macquarie México Real Estate Management, S.A. de C.V.), as settlor, CIBanco, S.A., Institución de Banca Múltiple (previously Deutsche Bank as substituted trustee), Monex Casa de Bolsa, S.A. de C.V., Monex Grupo Financiero, as common representative of the Holders, and Macquarie Asset Management México, S.A. de C.V., as manager (formerly Macquarie México Real Estate Management, S.A. de C.V.).
-"Trust Estate" Means (a) the Initial Contribution; (b) the Issuance Proceeds; (c) the certificates issued by the Investment Trusts, Real Estate Assets and/or any other Investments carried out by the Trust in accordance with the terms of the Trust Agreement; (d) the amounts deposited in the Trust Accounts; (e) revenue and cash flows received by the Trustee as consideration or performance of the Investments made; and (f) such other amounts, assets and/or rights as, currently or in the future, the Trust holds or acquires in accordance with the Trust Agreement.
-"Trust Expenses" Means the costs, expenses and liabilities that are incurred by or arise out of the operation and activities of the Trust, as determined by the Manager and notified to the Trustee, including, but not limited to (a) the Base Management Fee, the Performance Fee and the Founder's Grant; (b) the fees and expenses relating to asset management (including travel and accommodation), indebtedness (including interest thereon) and guarantees (including performance bonds, letters of credit or similar instruments), including the evaluation, acquisition, holding and disposition thereof (including any reserve, break up, termination, and other similar fees payable by the Trust, unreimbursed deposits, earnest money or commitment or other fees), to the extent that such fees and expenses are not reimbursed by an Investment Trust or other third party; (c) premiums for insurance protecting the Trust and any Covered Persons from liabilities to third parties in connection with the Trust's Investments and other activities, including indemnity payments payable to third parties (which includes the placement agent); (d) legal, custodial, administrative, research, registration and quotation services, auditing and accounting expenses (including expenses relating to the operation of the Trust Accounts), including expenses relating to the operation of the Trust by (e) banking and consulting expenses paid or incurred in connection therewith; (e) banking and consulting expenses; (g) any Investment Expenses, including, without limitation, expenses related to organizing any Investment Trust through or in which Investments may be made; (h) expenses and fees of the Trustee, the FIBRA Committee of the Manager, the Technical Committee, the additor, as well as any payments of fees or other necessary costs pursuant to applicable law to maintain the registration of the CBFIs in the RNV, and the listing on the BMV and deposited with Indeval (including maintenance fees); (i) taxes and other governmental charges (such as value added taxes that cannot be re

-Terms Definitions "Trustee" Means ClBanco, S.A., Institución de Banca Múltiple, in its capacity as trustee of the Trust, or its successors, assignees, or whoever is subsequently appointed as trustee of the Trust in accordance with the Trust Agreement.
+"Trustee" the Trustee, including, but not limited to (a) the Base Management Fee, the Performance Fee and the Founder's Grant; (b) the fees and expenses relating to asset management (including travel and accommodation), indebtedness (including interest thereon) and guarantees (including performance bonds, letters of credit or similar instruments), including the evaluation, acquisition, holding and disposition thereof (including any reserve, break up, termination, and other similar fees payable by the Trust, unreimbursed deposits, earnest money or commitment or other fees), to the extent that such fees and expenses are not reimbursed by an Investment Trust or other third party; (c) premiums for insurance protecting the Trust and any Covered Persons from liabilities to third parties in connection with the Trust's Investments and other activities, including indemnity payments payable to third parties (which includes the placement agent); (d) legal, custodial, administrative, research, registration and quotation services, auditing and accounting expenses (including expenses relating to the operation of the Trust Accounts), including expenses associated with the preparation of the Trust cacounts, including expenses associated with the preparation of the Trust's financial statements, tax returns and the representation of the Trust or the Holders in respect of tax matters, including expenses; (f) appraisal and valuation expenses and other professional advisor fees; (g) any Investment Trust through or in which Investments may be made; (h) expenses and fees of the Trustee, the FIBRA Committee of the Manager, the Technical Committee, the Audit Committee, the Ethics and Corporate Governance Committee, the Indebtedness Committee, the Independent Valuer, the Common Representaive, the External Auditor, as well as any payments of fees or other necessary costs pursuant to applicable law to maintain the registration of the CBFIs in the RNV, and the listing on the BMV and deposited with Indeval (including maintenance fees); (i) taxes and Trust, or its successors, assignees, or whoever is subsequently appointed as trustee of the Trust in accordance with the Trust Agreement.
 "Trustee Substitution Agreement" Means the trustee substitution agreement, dated October 31, 2017, entered into by and between Deutsche Bank, as substituted trustee, and CIBanco, as substitute trustee, with the acknowledgement and consent of MMREM (now named MAM Mexico), as settlor, manager and second place beneficiary of the Trust Agreement.
 "UMAs" Means the Measure and Update Unit (Unidad de Medida y Actualización) "United States" or "U.S." Means the United States of America.
 "USMCA" Means the United States-Mexico-Canada Trade Agreement.
-"VAT" Means value added tax (impuesto al valor agregado) .
+"VAT" Means value added tax (impuesto al valor agregado).
 "VAT Facilities" Means the Trust's secured VAT facilities with Macquarie Bank Limited.